ipfs/team-mgmt/Project Management Process.md

 - All goals of a project
 - Priority of goals in sorted order

 While the backlog is usually one big list of goals, it may sometimes become convoluted.
-In this case, the backlog list can be split in two: Backlog and Icebox.
-The icebox section lists goals that will probably not be worked on anytime soon, or are not ready to be worked on yet, whereas the backlog itself contains the goals that are ready or "approved".
-If split, together they are called "the backlog" and icebox is referenced only in its specific meaning.
-The split and maintenance of both lists are done the project lead.
+In this case, the backlog list can be split in two: ***Backlog*** and ***Future Work***.
+The future work section lists goals that will probably not be worked on anytime soon, or are not ready to be worked on yet, whereas the ready section contains the goals that are ready to be worked on or "approved".
+If split, together they are called "the backlog" while *Future Work* is referenced only in its specific meaning.
+The split and maintenance of both lists are done by the project lead.

 ### Milestones
-A milestone is a group of project's goals.
+A milestone is batch of goals that together achieve a significant improvement to the product or project.
 Each project has a set of milestones.
 A milestone is completed when all goals associated with it have been completed.
 Milestones are tracked in the project roadmap by the project lead.

 A milestone has the following information:
 - Name
-  - TODO: describe what is a good name, give an example
+  - Example 1: "Release go-ipfs v0.5.0"
+  - Example 2: "Working prototype of Pubsub implementation in go-ipfs"
+  - Example 3.1: "go-ipfs and js-ipfs implementations can interoperate"
+  - Example 3.2: "go-ipfs and js-ipfs clients use the same network"
-- Due date
+- Description
 - List of goals attached to it
 - Progress indicator
+- Deadline (where applicable)
+- List of dependencies and related material (where applicable)

 The Project Lead keeps current milestones up to date on weekly-basis.
 New milestones should be generated and old milestones updated before the quarterly planning meeting.
 Prepare new milestones in good time before quarterly planning.

+Milestones help make Roadmaps achievable, and they give the team and users a clear sense of progress.
+There's no hard and fast way to decide what a Milestone's boundaries are.
+It is up to the project leader to select what Goals constitute a Milestone and what Milestones constitute a Roadmap.
+Sometimes it will be clear how to break down a Roadmap into manageable pieces.
+Sometimes it will be clear which goals to bundle in a Milestone.
+The important thing is to make manageable groups (not too big) that provide a significant enough sense of progress through the Roadmap.

 TODO: a clear example